-Adults age 50 and older report that they would like to remain in their home for a long time (Source: AARP).
+Adults age 50 and older report they would like to remain in their home for a long time (Source: AARP).
 The simple fact is that is not realistic long-term.
-While across the lifespan we experience short periods of injury or disability, increasing age is associated with long-term disability and mobility limitations.
-The impact of these disabilities and mobility limitations can be reduced by building homes that are appropriately sized and spaced in key areas (e.g. bathroom).
+While across the life span, we experience short periods of injury or disability, increasing age is associated with long-term disability and mobility limitations.
+The impact of these disabilities and mobility limitations can be reduced by building homes that are appropriately sized and spaced in key areas (e.g., bathroom).
 Yet, these types of units are largely unavailable in the current stock of homes.

-As a result, many older occupants are facing home modification to achieve their goal of staying in their home for a long time.
+As a result, many individuals and families are facing a need for home modification to achieve their goal of staying in their home for a long time.
 The unfortunate news is that many individuals are blind to the deficiencies in their home until a personal crisis occurs or they cannot invite a cherished friend or relative to their home.
-It is likely that the costs of the home modification are beyond their reach, and they are forced to find alternative housing arrangements in a market with few accessible options.
+It is likely that the costs of the home modification are beyond their reach and they are forced to find alternative housing arrangements in a market with few accessible options.

 Voices for Home Modification Project

-Because of this reality, the Voices for Home Modification project was launched.
+Because of this reality, the Voices for Home Modification of the Dakotas project was launched.
 This two-state project includes representatives from North Dakota and South Dakota.
-This group includes individuals, architects, interior designers, gerontologist, occupational therapists, physical therapists, emergency service providers, government agencies, and more.
+This group includes individuals, architects, interior designers, gerontologists, occupational therapists, non-profit agencies, emergency service providers, government agencies, and more.
 Their mission is to increase knowledge and awareness about the role home design plays in quality of life for people with mobility limitations.
 With a vision that every home is constructed to enhance quality of life for all people.
-They are offering their time in-kind to develop the Home Modification Toolkit.
+They donated their time to develop the educational and outreach resources included on this page.

 Testimonials